Abdenasser/dr_scaffold/README.md

 ```

 - **models.py** containing Models with all fields generated using CLI ⚡
+- **admin.py** containing with the previous Models already registered ⚡
 - **views.py** including Django Rest Framework ViewSets with all actions necessary for CRUD operations using Mixins, documented using swagger.⚡
 - **urls.py** containing all needed URLs necessary for CRUD endpoints.⚡
 - **serializers.py** contains Model Serializers for a bare minimum DRF setup to get started ⚡